 Got some great herb but no grinder?
 No need to worry because we’ve collected the best methods on how to grind weed without a grinder all in one place.
 Plus, most of these techniques use items you can find around the house, so you’ll have nicely ground cannabis in no time!
+If these methods seem complicated, check out our guide of the best grinders on the market so you can buy one for yourself!

 This grinding method is perfect for the cannabis chef who enjoys making edibles and oils out if their flowers.
 The coffee grinder can shred up your cannabis in larger quantities at a fine consistency, which is important for decarboxylating your bud.
-Even though this grinder can be a pain to clean, it should be worth it if you plan on making some top shelf edibles or oils.
+Even though this grinder can be a pain to clean, it should be worth it if you plan on making some top-shelf edibles or oils.

 This is a personal favorite for grinding weed without a grinder because most people have both scissors and a shot glass around the house.
 Simply toss your herb into the glass and start cutting!
 This method is not recommended for people who are planning on using the shot glass right away, as the cannabis will likely leave a strong residue that probably wouldn’t make a shot taste any more pleasant.